-Former United Nations Under-Secretary-General, Special Adviser on the Prevention of Genocide and United Nations Expert on Human Rights in Sudan religion, culture and ethnicity is a primary focus area for UNAOC.
+Promoting interreligious and intercultural dialogue as a tool to diffuse tensions and facilitate understanding about religion, culture and ethnicity is a primary focus area for UNAOC.
 Thus, the first plenary session of the 9th Global Forum examined the role of religious leaders and faith actors in fostering universal principles within their communities especially at times of crisis.